3 Fort Smith men arrested in Tuesday night shooting

 FORT SMITH, Ark.
-(KNWA) — Arrests have been made involving reports of shots fired in the area of the airport late Tuesday, September 24, according to Fort Smith police.
+(KFTA) — Arrests have been made involving reports of shots fired in the area of the airport late Tuesday, September 24, according to Fort Smith police.

 The shooting(s) happened at S. 66th Street and Phoenix Avenue.
 Officers found a car in a ditch on S. 66th with bullet holes, and shell casings were found in the area.
 A business behind a convenience store was also damaged.
 Police said there were not and suspects in the area when they arrived.